Pullman Community Center

 - Concession area with eight large screen televisions

-Sports programs include skills training and coaching, league and tournament play in baseball, basketball, and soccer, while education programs for youths include everything from using technology, reading, writing and math tutoring as well as preparation for college admissions exams.
+Sports programs include skills training and coaching, league and tournament play in baseball/softball, basketball, soccer, volleyball, karate, and pickleball.
+In addition to after-school recreational activities, the PCC offers educational programs for youths that include everything from using technology, reading, writing and math tutoring to preparation for the college admissions exams.

-Programming is led by the Chicago Park District and the Roseland Youth Center who in 2019 joined with the AAU and the Chicago Sports Alliance to announce it designated the PCC as their New Midwest headquarters.
-The Sports Alliance organizes and operates tournaments, leagues, clinics, and new year-round programs that attract athletes and spectators from the community, neighboring areas, and across the Midwest.
+Programming is led by the Chicago Park District and the Roseland Youth Center who organize and operate tournaments, leagues, clinics, and year-round programs that attract athletes and spectators from the community, neighboring areas, and across the Midwest.

-In 2019, its first year of operation, PCC served more than 120,000 participants, spectators, and visitors, as well as hosted dozens of athletic tournaments.
-During that year, scores of economic, social and health benefits for the community were generated by the participants and visitors to the PCC.
-Support for the PCC comes from national and local businesses, major manufacturers, and professional sports teams.
+The PCC has created many economic, social and health benefits for the community, Chicago, and region.
+Support for the PCC comes from national and local businesses, major manufacturers, philanthropic organizations and individuals, and Chicago’s professional sports teams.

 - Project: Community Center